- Case Interview

 The Logic Foundation of Problem Solving and Case Interview

-One of the key drivers for your success in this type of case interview comes from your mastery of the basics: the core logical foundations of how management consultants solve problems.
+One of the key drivers for your success in this type of case interview comes from your mastery of the basics: the core logic foundations of Problem Solving and Case Interview.
 Practice is good, but only when you have mastered the basics (see our Case Interview Concept).

-Here are the ten elements in the core logics, from the moment the case started to the very end when the solution are presented.
+Here are the ten elements in the core logic foundation of Problem Solving and Case Interview, from the moment the case started to the very end when the solution are presented.